 Picnic, Murals, and 360-degree views

-This lawn area may be the best spot to have a picnic on this tour.
-You can pretty much pick what bridge views you want to glance at while enjoying your snack.
+This lawn area may be the best spot for a picnic on this tour.

 Loop around Coit Tower and view its interior through the glass windows.
 It contains 19 murals depicting the plight of Californians during the Great Depression.
-Inspired by activist Mexican painter Diego Rivera, local painters illustrated various scenes portraying the exploitation of workers during that economically challenging period.

-Should you wish to explore the tower’s interior and climb to the top, it is possible to access it for a small fee.
 An elevator whisks sightseers to the peak for 360-degree views of this extraordinary city.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL